EleutherAI/website/content-blog/_mutransfer.md

 author: ["Nolan Dey, Quentin Anthony, Joel Hestness"]
 description: "Exploring the implementation details of mutransfer"
 date: 2024-09-19T00:00:00-00:00
+mathjax: true
 draft: False
 ---

-EleutherAI is proud to introduce a joint project with [Cerebras](https://cerebras.ai/) on spreading the implementation details of [muTransfer](https://github.com/microsoft/mup) with the wider model training community!
+**EleutherAI is proud to introduce a joint project with [Cerebras](https://cerebras.ai/) on spreading the implementation details of [muTransfer](https://github.com/microsoft/mup) with the wider model training community!**

+**We provide a simple port of μP to the popular nanoGPT library at https://github.com/EleutherAI/nanoGPT-mup, and encourage readers to refer to this implementation throughout this blog.**

 ## Introduction

 Maximal Update Parameterization (μP) offers significant advantages for neural network training, but its adoption has been limited due to the complexity of the underlying math and the challenges in implementation.
 This guide aims to lower those barriers by providing a clear and practical overview of μP.
 By using μP, you can achieve stable hyperparameters across model scales, reduce the need for costly tuning, and improve training stability at large scale.
 This guide will walk you through the core concepts and practical steps needed to implement μP effectively, enabling you to take full advantage of its benefits without the usual hurdles.

-We provide a simple port of μP to the popular nanoGPT library at https://github.com/EleutherAI/nanoGPT-mup, and encourage readers to refer to this implementation throughout this blog.

 ## Why you should use μP